Left 4 Dead: Release

 Left 4 Dead went gold on November 13, 2008, and was released on November 18, 2008, in North America; and on November 21, 2008, in Europe to coincide with the tenth anniversary of the release of Half-Life.
+The Xbox 360 version and retail copies were published by Electronic Arts.

 Valve released a server patch in December 2008 to stop players on Xbox Live from using PC-style cheats.
 A spokesman from Valve said, "The fix is designed to halt the cheating behavior on the dedicated servers, which accounts for the majority of the co-op and versus modes of play."

 A "Game of the Year Edition" of Left 4 Dead was released on the PC and Xbox 360 on May 12, 2009, with updates and new content included on the disc.

 In March 2010, Valve announced that it would be bringing the Steam content platform to Mac OS X computers; along with it, they will be providing native versions of existing Valve games including Left 4 Dead and its sequel.
 The game was released for Mac OS X on October 27, 2010.
 Left 4 Dead support cross-platform play, allowing Mac players to play alongside PC players on the same servers, and is also part of the "Steam Play" cross-compatible and Steam Cloud titles, allowing a player that has purchased the game on one platform to download and play it on the other platform for free.